SA’s Uthuni rolling out P2P language-learning platform

 For busy professionals needing to learn and speak a local language, the options are limited.
-Enter South African ed-tech startup Uthuni.
+Enter South African ed-tech startup Uthini.

 Formed in 2016, Uthini is a person-to-person (P2P) language learning-platform that connects first language speakers with students, using a structured learning path.